Sarah Hirini: 2022–23 World Rugby Women's Sevens Series

 As the result of a rest after her appearances in the 2021 World Cup she missed the first two games of the 2022–23 Sevens series season before returning to captain the team in the last five games of season which ended with New Zealand winning the title, having won six of the seven tournaments.

-At the end of the international season she took up the enquiry of her former Black Ferns team-mate Janna Vaughan who was head coach of the Yokkaichi based team Mie Pearls, to play for them in the Japanese Taiyo Seimei Women's Sevens competition.
+At the end of the international season she took up the enquiry of her former Black Ferns team-mate Janna Vaughan who was head coach of the Yokkaichi based team Mie Pearls, to play for them between May and July in the Japanese Taiyo Seimei Women's Sevens competition.

 Following her time in Japan Hirini returned to the New Zealand sevens duty leading the team to victory in the inaugural Abu Dhabi Sevens Festival held in late November 2023.

 In the first game of the first tournament of the 2023–24 World Rugby SVNS Series held in Dubai held on 2–3 December 2023 it was only a late try by Hirini that prevented an upset defeat to South Africa.
 During their second game of the tournament Hirini and her team overwhelmed Great Britain 43–7 at the expense of Hirini rupturing the anterior cruciate ligament in right knee, which ruled her out of playing in the rest of the tournament.
 Following the end of the tournament she received an emotional haka and farewell from her teammates before she was evaluated back to New Zealand, where on 15 December she underwent surgery to repair her anterior cruciate ligament.
 With Hirini out of action Risi Pouri-Lane took over the captaincy of the Black Ferns.

 It was expected that she would miss the Paris Olympics which were seven months away as recovery from a ACL injury typically takes nine to twelve months.
 By the end of the regular season she was back to non-contact training with the team and attended the grand final tournament in Madrid on the weekend of the 31 May and 2 June 2024 as an observer.